ZenRepublic/GodotSolanaSDKDemoPackage/README.md

 It is open source, so everyone can help out as we progress.

-Test out the latest demo version in your browser: https://zenrepublic.github.io/GodotSolanaSDKDemos/ Read the documentation: https://zenwiki.gitbook.io/solana-godot-sdk-docs/
+Test out the latest demo version in your browser: https://zenrepublic.github.io/GodotSolanaSDKDemos/ <br><br>
+Read the documentation: https://zenwiki.gitbook.io/solana-godot-sdk-docs/

 **Current features:**